TrueFiEng/Waffle/docs/source/ens.rst

   .. group-tab:: Waffle 2.5.0

-    Not supported in this Waffle version.
+    ENS is not supported in older Waffle versions.

 Creating top level domain
 -------------------------